nnaumenko/webconfig-ESP8266-tempmon/readme.md

 * Project uses Arduino IDE for ESP8266 programming, can be adapted for Arduino & WiFi Shield with minimum effort
 * AM2302 temperature/humidity sensor (e.g. for room temperature)
 * DS18B20 temperature sensor (e.g. for outside temperature)
-* MQ2 gas leak detection sensor; no calibration is possible at the moment, raw data from analog input are displayed
+* MQ2 gas leak detection sensor; no calibration is possible, raw data from analog input is displayed

+## Project status

+There are no plans to update this project unless a stability issue is discovered.

+Devices are in use since end of December 2015 with no problem, they were stopped only once in May 2016 when Blynk Cloud moved to different servers, and the firmware has to be recompiled using latest Blynk libraries and reuploaded to device.
+The stable operation of the devices is a priority over code improvement and new features.

+I would recommend [my new project](https://github.com/nnaumenko/room_monitor_esp8266/) instead.
+It started as a fork from this project and is being updated with new features introduced.

+## Quick start

+Download this [binary file](https://github.com/nnaumenko/webconfig-ESP8266-tempmon/raw/master/binary/temp_monitor_esp8266.bin) and upload it into ESP8266.

 ## Setting up Blynk